thehen/decentraland-unlock-integration/README.md

 In the live demo, there's a members-only saloon with a cowboy outside who won't grant access unless you have a membership.
 Upon buying a membership with 0.1 MANA, you are allowed to enter the saloon.

+## Example Project

+The quickest way to get started with the Unlock Protocol Decentraland Integration is to [download the example project and follow the readme](https://github.com/thehen/unlock-decentraland-example-project).

 ## Features

 - Accept payment in MANA or any other ERC20 token
 - Set a limited or unlimited number of keys
 - Set duration for how long the keys last for